 To ensure that you have access to all of your courses within Blackboard, you must be enrolled on them through the Student Records system.
-UGT returning students can preregister for Course Units during August and new students at the start of September once you have fully registered.
+You will be able to do this, from the beginning of September onwards once you are fully registered for your academic programme.
 Please note that you must have completed your course unit selection for BOTH Semester 1 and 2 Units by the end of the 2nd week of teaching.
 Once enrolled, your courses should appear on Blackboard from the dates above mentioned.